Cohomological Hall algebras, their categorification, and their representations via torsion pairs: Introduction

 The first part of the Theorem~\ref{thm_intro:geometric_action} has been already proved by \cite{Zhao_KHA} in the K-theoretical case for zero-dimensional sheaves and in general by \cite{KV_Hall} in the cohomological and K-theoretical case, while in \cite{Porta_Sala_Hall} in the categorified case.
 Moreover, the left action has been already constructed in \cite{KV_Hall} in the cohomological and K-theoretical case.
 The two main advances of the theorem is the categorification of the left action and above all the definition of the right action.
-From a technical point of view, the existence of the action is guaranteed by a general restriction mechanism established in Appendix~\ref{appendix:Segal}.
+From a technical point of view, the existence of the action is guaranteed by a general restriction mechanism established in Part~\ref{part:Segal}.
 Furthermore, a version of Theorem~\ref{thm_intro:geometric_action} holds also by replacing $\bfCoh_{\mathsf{tor}}(S)$ with the derived stack $\bfCoh_{0\textrm{-}\!\dim}(S)$ of zero-dimensional sheaves on $S$.

-We recover -- from the viewpoint of cohomological and K-theoretical Hall algebras -- both Negu\c{t}'s construction \cite{Negut_Shuffle} of the action of the Ding-Iohara-Miki algebra of $S$ on the K-theory of moduli spaces of Gieseker-stable sheaves on $S$ and DeHority's construction \cite{DeHority_KM} of the action of affinizations of Lorentzian Kac--Moody algebras on the cohomology of moduli spaces of rank one Gieseker-stable sheaves on a K3 surface.
+We recover -- from the viewpoint of COHAs and KHAs -- both Negu\c{t}'s construction \cite{Negut_Shuffle} of the action of the elliptic Hall algebra of $S$ on the K-theory of moduli spaces of Gieseker-stable sheaves on $S$ and DeHority's construction \cite{DeHority_KM} of the action of affinizations of Lorentzian Kac--Moody algebras on the cohomology of moduli spaces of rank one Gieseker-stable sheaves on a K3 surface.
 Both Negu\c{t}'s and DeHority's approach are based on the use of explicit operators given by Hecke correspondences: from one side this allows them to compute explicitly the relations between them, but on the other side this forces them to consider only certain operators since it is crucial for them to understand the geometry of Hecke correspondences.
-This limitation does not appear if one uses directly cohomological Hall algebras.
+This limitation does not appear if one uses directly COHAs.
 Thus, our result provides a new approach to extend their results by considering bigger algebras than those obtained by them.